 – Scrivener, A Plain Introduction to the Criticism of the New Testament, Fourth Edition, 2:187.

 In his Annotations, we can watch on as Erasmus begins to develop the principles of NT Textual Criticism.
-In fact, most of the principles of modern textual criticism find their genesis in his work.
+In fact, many of the principles of modern textual criticism find their genesis in his work, as Jan Krans points out.
 His work was far from perfect.
 But he birthed the discipline, which was still in its infancy when he published his final edition.
 He is clearly the father of modern New Testament Textual Criticism.

 Robertus Stephanus and the Editio Regia

 Theodore Beza, the son in law of John Calvin and his successor in Geneva, took the discipline forward with his numerous marginal notes (see on any page of his works).
-Beza went through the same process, adding a little more mss data (he ultimately included data from 19 Greek mss, if we count those of Erasmus and Stephanus as well), re-evaluating textual variants, and maturing the discipline of textual criticism (again, mostly seen in his notes rather than the text itself).
+Beza went through the same process, adding a little more mss data (he ultimately included data from 19-25 Greek mss, if we count those of Erasmus and Stephanus as well, which he had access to via the collations of Stephanus), re-evaluating textual variants, and maturing the discipline of textual criticism (again, mostly seen in his notes rather than the text itself).
 Thus 11 different editions (by one count) were forthcoming from him.
+Each edition can be accessed here.
 And the discipline matured a lot at his hand, as we see in his various editions and their notes.
 Careful study of his textual method, specifically, his conjectural emendation, is displayed by Jan Krans here.
 Scrivener, again, noted that early estimates of the differences between his editions were too low.

 The KJV Translators As Textual Critics – Meddling With Men’s Religion